eduardbadillo-igrid/morgan-moment/README.md

 [![Test Coverage][coveralls-image]][coveralls-url]
 [![Gratipay][gratipay-image]][gratipay-url]

-HTTP request logger middleware for node.js
+HTTP request logger middleware for node.js.
+This is just morgan allowing dates with custom format using moment ( moment.format() ).

 > Named after [Dexter](http://en.wikipedia.org/wiki/Dexter_Morgan), a show you should not watch until completion.